 The Rooftop at The Standard Hotel is a relaxed place to spend a couple of hours.
 Grab a drink and relax at one of the comfortable sofas while being surrounded by the buildings in Bunker Hill.

-Perch is a French bistro located in an impeccably decorated rooftop.
-This is one of the best places to visit in Downtown because the food is delicious, the vibe joyful and views incredible.
+Perch is a French bistro located on an impeccably decorated rooftop.
+This is one of the best places to visit Downtown because the food is delicious, the vibe joyful, and the views incredible.
 Prices are on the expensive side (expected) so, you can visit during happy hour to save some money.

 Observe Bunker Hill from Pershing Square